Causes of iron deficiency anaemia

-This is because your body needs extra iron so your baby has a sufficient blood supply and receives necessary oxygen and nutrients.
+This is because your body needs extra iron to ensure your baby has a sufficient blood supply and receives necessary oxygen and nutrients.

 Gastrointestinal blood loss

-Non-steroidal anti-inflammatory drugs (NSAIDs)
+Non-steroidal anti-inflammatory drugs

 Non-steroidal anti-inflammatory drugs (NSAIDs) can cause bleeding in the stomach.
 Ibuprofen and aspirin are two commonly prescribed NSAIDs.

-If your GP suspects cancer, you will be immediately referred to a gastroenterologist (a specialist in treating conditions of the digestive system) for a more thorough examination.
-This way, if cancer is found, it can be treated as quickly as possible.
+If your GP suspects cancer, you'll be referred to a gastroenterologist (a specialist in treating digestive conditions) for a more thorough examination.
+This means that if cancer is found, it can be treated as quickly as possible.

 Chronic kidney disease